Dantevg/Oblock/notes/notes.md

     	a = (10
     		+ 20)
+  - Alternatively, only allow single newline within expression
+    - Before:

+    	a = 10

+    		+ 20
+    - After:

+    	a = 10
+    		+ 20
+    - Need to work out how (line) comments interact with this.
+Probably easiest to still count an empty line with line comment as two newlines.
 - Sequence to Stream operator
   - prefix `!`, like Icon?
   - prefix `$`, as a sort of `S`?